sigstore/docs/content/en/docs/system_config/installation.md

 ## With the Cosign binary or rpm/dpkg package

-Download the binary for your platform at https://github.com/sigstore/cosign/releases/latest.
+Download the binary for your platform from the [Cosign releases page](https://github.com/sigstore/cosign/releases/latest).

 ```console
 # binary